neuralm/Neuralm-Server/README.md

      GO
      ```
-  8. Once the build has run succesfully, start the server to confirm that the database connection is succesfull either by hitting `F5` or go to `Debug > Start`.
+  8. Once the build has run successfully, start the server to confirm that the database connection is successful either by hitting `F5` or go to `Debug > Start`.
 A console will launch and start initializing.
 Upon completion, the console will log `Server started successfully on port: 9999`.
   9. Now users are able to register and login.

 ## Running the tests